Gravity Forms

 Step 3: Configure Each Hidden Field

-For each hidden field you added:
+For each hidden field:

 Step 4: Save and Test